FaizanAkhtar85/LowLevelDesignRepository/src/ReadMe.md

 `The Composite Design Pattern`
 is a structural design pattern that allows you to compose objects into tree-like structures to represent part-whole hierarchies.
 It lets clients treat individual objects and compositions of objects uniformly.

+`The Adapter Design Pattern`
+is a structural design pattern that allows the interface of an existing class to be used as another interface.
+It is often used to make existing classes work with others without modifying their source code.

 ********************************************

 LLD Topics 🔥 🔥 :